radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 Strips up to 60 LEDs in length are supported.

-### Profile
-The 'P' command displays the execution times in microsecionds of different feaures in use.
-This is a development feature to ensure that the system is always responsive with no excessive time delays.
-Lower case 'p' displays executions times, upper case 'P' clears the recorded times to zero.

 ### WS2812 LED Strip Control

-The LED Strip control is intended to be used for illuminatingthe music stand and pedalboard, or just for decoration.
+The LED Strip control is intended to be used for illuminating the music stand and pedalboard, or just for decoration.

 The WS22812 LED strip is configured (enabled/disabled) using the 'I' command.
 The status of the LED strip may be viewed with the 'W' command.